|

 Most people, however, do not want to pay hundreds of dollars for what

-they consider to be an average phone.
+they consider to be an average smartphone.
 And remember that

 that's in